 I broke my neck ended up severely paralysed, been heartbroken, cheated on, bankrupt and unsuccessfully attempted suicide.
 Life is flipping hard.
 And anybody that’s had a simple, easy life isn’t going to be prepared or experienced to deal with that curveball when it arrives.
 Because it will.

 Take heart, and you are not alone.
 Reach out, others have overcome it.
-Take a breath, that’s hope that tomorrow things can be different.
+Take a breath, let’s hope that tomorrow things can be different.

 I haven’t got 5 ways for you to get unstuck.
 I wanted you to know you are not alone.